Work From Home Ergonomics

 Often, what can seem like a minor issue can blow up into bigger problems later.
 In the workplace, while environment, health, and safety incidents get much attention due to their impact on people and the surroundings, a nagging but very real problem is the increasing incidence of work-related health issues such as musculoskeletal disorder (MSD), which has become common across the globe and across industries.
-It is common to see employees suffering from
+It is common to see employees suffering from problems such as:

 - Numbness or a burning sensation in the hand